TEALSK12/introduction-to-computer-science/do_now_46.md

-# Do Now 4.6 Guess My Animal
+# Do Now 4.6 Spaceman

-Review [this video](https://youtu.be/H3djon837cc) to see an example of the Guess My Word Game.
+Participate in a couple of rounds of the game Spaceman with your teacher.

-## In your notebook, answer the following questions
+## In your notebook, answer

 1. How could you use lists from this unit to help implement a version of this game in Snap!?